ttSchoolAcc/PowerGridVisualizer/README.md

 To remove a power source, click on the button of the corresponding power source found in the grid section.

-On the right hand side you will find a graphic displaying how many homes the power grid will be able to supply, as well as a list of various statistics including cost, pollution, and space
+On the right hand side you will find a graphic displaying how many homes the power grid will be able to supply, as well as a list of various statistics including energy produced, cost, pollution, and space